 Camouflaged prototypes are already crisscrossing the globe.
 We expect the Porsche Taycan to make its public debut at a major auto show either late this year or in early 2019.
 If this prediction is accurate, the company’s first full-production electric model will arrive in showrooms in time for the 2020 model year.
 Porsche could later keep the momentum going — and leverage the benefits of economies of scale — by introducing at least one additional electric model.
 The basic platform (called J1 internally) won’t spawn an SUV, though.

 “Our target with the Mission E was to have a very sporty and low car.
 Using this platform for a high-floor car [like an SUV] would be tough.
 But if you talk about low-floor cars, something like the Cross Turismo, or if you talk about two-door cars, or if you talk about convertibles, the platform will be ready for that.
 You can modify the wheelbase to a certain extent without losing battery capacity.
-It’s very flexible,” Stefan Weckbach, the head of Porsche’s EV program, told Digital Trends in a round-table interview of the sidelines of the Geneva Auto Show.
+It’s very flexible,” Stefan Weckbach, the head of Porsche’s EV program, told Digital Trends in a round-table interview on the sidelines of the 2018 Geneva Auto Show.

 How much will it cost?